kagandikmen/Qu/README.md

 ## Status

-All stages are fully implemented and tested for R-type instructions.
+All stages are fully implemented and tested for R & I-type instructions.

 ### Next Steps